 Then everyone jumps in the pool (veggies, chicken, rice, salt and pepper) and the pressure part of this cooking begins.
 After the pressure cooking you’ll switch your Instant Pot back to sauté.
 The soup will thin out during the pressure cooking.
 By switching it back to sauté, your beautiful roux is going to thicken the soup while you’re busy pulling that chicken.

 C’est fini!
-The only thing better than having a whole Instant Pot of Creamy Chicken and Wild Rice Soup is having some roasted garlic crusty french bread so you can sop it all up.
+The only thing better than having a whole Instant Pot of Creamy Chicken and Wild Rice Soup is having some roasted garlic crusty soup bread so you can sop it all up.

 Instant Pot Creamy Chicken and Wild Rice Soup is the perfect comfort food soup.
 Healthy vegetables, hearty wild rice, and pulled chicken in a creamy chicken stock based broth.